SV 3.2.1 doesn't start on macos 10.11.6 without showing a meaningful message

 Also, this is the first piece of software I encounter that wouldn't run on my OS, so in other words: never had the need to update until now.

-#4 Updated by Chris Cannam over 2 years ago
+#4 Updated by Chris Cannam about 4 years ago

 OK, fair enough!
 (Though I have heard iPhones are actually faster with iOS 12 than 11 - but this isn't the place for that, and it's not like I have one)